Welcome FROM THE Caltech Y

 All Y programs encourage students to become active, engaged participants at Caltech and in the community at large, locally, nationally, and globally.
 Leadership opportunities are available for students who wish to play an active role on campus either through coordinating volunteer projects, planning outdoor trips, inviting speakers, or serving on the ExComm, the Y's student governing board.

 Check out what these students have shared about their Caltech Y experience.

 Overview of Y Programs and Opportunities

 CULTURAL AND EDUCATIONAL PROGRAMS

 Caltech students have a long history of responding to social issues and global concerns.
-The Y recognizes the need for meaningful discourse on topical issues through the Social Activism Speaker Series, featuring thought-provoking speakers.
-Throughout the years, the Y has been on the forefront of social issues, always helping students broaden their horizons.
-We continue to sponsor engaging programs with WorldFest, the DC Science Policy Trip, India Cultural Trip, and the Advocating Change Together (ACT) Award.
+The Y recognizes the need for meaningful discourse on topical issues through the Student Activism Speaker Series.
+Throughout the years, the Y has been on the forefront of social issues, helping students broaden their horizons.
+We continue to sponsor engaging cultural and educational opportunities, like WorldFest, the DC Science Policy Trip, India Cultural Trip, and the Advocating Change Together (ACT) Award.

 COMMUNITY SERVICE AND VOLUNTEER OPPORTUNITIES

 In any given week during the school year, Caltech students volunteer their time and abilities to help those in need.
 The Y coordinates many of these efforts, matching students with community agencies where their skills can best be utilized.